diamond-dove/simple-json/README.md

     });
 ```
 # Installation
-You can install the package via composer:
+You can install the package using composer:

 ```
 composer require diamon-dove/simple-json